SatishDivvi/Item-Catalog-Application/README.md

 ### OAuth Setup - Google

-This section is mandatory for Google+ Signin in order to restrict unauthorized users from adding, deleting or modifying restaurants and their menus.
+This section is mandatory for Google+ Signin in order to restrict unauthorized users from adding, deleting or modifying Categories and their Items.
 This also provides authentication making users mandatory to sign in for admin privileges:

 1. Create Client ID and Client Secret:
     - Go to [Google Console](https://console.developers.google.com/apis)